ross-weir/logex/README.md

   - Text (compatible with `std.log` default format)
   - JSON
   - Custom (implement your own formatting function)
-- **Minimal Impact**: `Logex` aims to add minimal overhead by remaining comptime as much as possible like the default `std.log` implementation.
+- **Minimal Impact**: `logex` aims to add minimal overhead by remaining comptime as much as possible like the default `std.log` implementation.

 ## Quick Start